zoomba35/mmae/README.md

-# A Multi-Masked Autoencoder with Positional Offset Encoding for Enhanced Graphical Image Reconstruction
+# Bridging Vision and Graphics through Multi-Masked Autoencoders for Enhanced Image Reconstruction

 We propose a multi-masked autoencoder (M-MAE) that employs a combination of patch-average-based masking and random masking.
 Furthermore, we introduce a scaling layer named LScale to improve training dynamics and incorporate a position encoding offset method to generate more efficient position codes.